JetBrains/amper/docs/src/user-guide/product-types/index.md

+---
+description: |
+  Learn about the different product types supported by Amper:
+  JVM, mobile, or native applications; JVM or KMP libraries, etc.
+---
 # Product types

 Each module has a product type defined by the `product` field in `module.yaml`, indicating what is created when building